BoyceLab/OHDSITrainTheTrainer-EPILEPSY/docs/modules/module-05-analytics-epi.md

 # Module 05 · Implementing Analytics & Observational Epidemiology

 !!! info "Program Context"
-    This oncology-focused module integrates shared learning with persona-specific side exercises so clinicians, statisticians, vocab experts, and data scientists can each act as trainers.
+    This epilepsy-focused module integrates shared learning with persona-specific side exercises so clinicians, statisticians, vocab experts, and data scientists can each act as trainers.

 ## Overview
-Characterization, estimation, prediction; cohort design in **Atlas** with oncology focus.
+Characterization, estimation, prediction; cohort design in **Atlas** with epilepsy focus.

 ## Objectives
 - Build Atlas cohorts and run characterization/incidence